zbmike/safekeep-fullstack-interview/README.md

 Your goal is to create a simple CRD application.

 The GIF below will show you what needs to be done.
 The input fields will be a person's name, surname and hours of participation - calculate the participation percentage afterwards.
 Create a table and pie chart for us to visualize the data.
 You can use any library for the visualizations/charting, we suggest react-charts or react-apex-charts.
-Styling is up to you - the more pleasureful it is the more pleasing it will be to us. <b> Your project doesn't need to look identical to the GIF below.</b>  However, the design should be responsive for mobile and web applications (see the GIF).
+Styling is up to you - the prettier it is the more brownie points you get from us :'). <b> Your project doesn't need to look identical to the GIF below.</b>  However, the design should be responsive for mobile and web applications (see the GIF).

 ## Technology stack
 >❗ Please use [ExpressJS](https://expressjs.com/), [Yarn](https://yarnpkg.com/), and [ReactJS](https://reactjs.org/) and the included docker-compose will spin up a local instance of [PostgreSQL](https://www.postgresql.org/) (if you have it already installed on your local please stop it).
 Use Express to create an API server connecting to the docker-compose postgres.